zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

         Dim instance As WorkflowApplicationInstance = _
             WorkflowApplication.GetInstance(WorkflowInstanceId, store)

-        'Use the persisted WorkflowIdentity to retrieve the correct workflow 'definition from the dictionary.
+        ' Use the persisted WorkflowIdentity to retrieve the correct workflow ' definition from the dictionary.
         Dim wf As Activity = _
             WorkflowVersionMap.GetWorkflowDefinition(instance.DefinitionIdentity)

-        'Associate the WorkflowApplication with the correct definition Dim wfApp As WorkflowApplication = _
-            New WorkflowApplication(wf, instance.DefinitionIdentity)
+        ' Associate the WorkflowApplication with the correct definition Dim wfApp As New WorkflowApplication(wf, instance.DefinitionIdentity)

-        'Configure the extensions and lifecycle handlers.
+        ' Configure the extensions and lifecycle handlers.
-        'Do this before the instance is loaded.
-Once the instance is 'loaded it is too late to add extensions.
+        ' Do this before the instance is loaded.
+Once the instance is ' loaded it is too late to add extensions.
         ConfigureWorkflowApplication(wfApp)

-        'Load the workflow.
+        ' Load the workflow.
         wfApp.Load(instance)

-        'Resume the workflow.
+        ' Resume the workflow.
         wfApp.ResumeBookmark("EnterGuess", userGuess)

-        'Clear the Guess textbox.
+        ' Clear the Guess textbox.
         Guess.Clear()
         Guess.Focus()
     End Sub